DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Experiments

 \subsection{Qualitative evaluations}

-\textbf{Relighting on FFHQ dataset.} In Figure \ref{fig:more_ffhq}, we provide a qualitative comparison with two recent SOTAs \cite{hou2021towards, hou2022face} on subjects with different head poses, genders, races, accessories.
-Our approach produces highly realistic results and can synthesize new highlights and eliminate hard shadows, while the competing methods often leave behind shadow or shading residuals due to the inaccurate albedo prediction of these in-the-wild images.
+\textbf{Relighting on FFHQ dataset.} In Figure \ref{fig:ffhq_cs}, we present a qualitative comparison with seven recent state-of-the-art methods \cite{pandey2021total, hou2021towards, hou2022face, ding2023diffusionrig, iclight, Guo_2025_CVPR, ponglertnapakorn2023difareli} on subjects with different genders, races, accessories, and clothing.
+Our approach produces highly realistic results by effectively handling facial highlights, removing hard shadows and those cast by external objects (Figure \ref{fig:imp_fail}) while simultaneously synthesizing new cast shadows guided by the provided shadow map.
+In contrast, competing methods often leave behind shadow or shading residuals due to inaccurate albedo predictions for these in-the-wild images.
+Furthermore, unlike \cite{ponglertnapakorn2023difareli}, which focuses primarily on the face, our method can realistically relight both the face and clothing to match the target lighting, further enhancing the realism.

+\textbf{Relighting with consistent cast shadows.} In Figure \ref{fig:rotate_cs} and Figures 25-29, we present a qualitative comparison assessing the consistency of cast shadows under moving light conditions on the FFHQ dataset \cite{karras2019style} against six recent competing techniques \cite{hou2021towards, hou2022face, ding2023diffusionrig, iclight, Guo_2025_CVPR, ponglertnapakorn2023difareli}.
+The input images for this comparison contain varying cast shadows, ranging from hard shadows caused by direct sunlight or a point light source to softer shadows produced under overcast conditions.

+Moreover, we compared our method against the recent object-relighting technique, Neural Gaffer \cite{jin2024neural_gaffer}, as shown in Figure~\ref{fig:rotate_hdr} and Figures~34 and 35 of the Appendix.
+Since this method takes an HDR environment map as input, we rotated the map and rendered the corresponding shading reference for our method.
+While Neural Gaffer can relight facial images using an environment map, it is unable to remove existing cast shadows.
+In contrast, our approach removes such shadows more effectively and produces consistent cast shadow effects.

+By leveraging a shadow map, DiFaReli++ can generate realistic and consistent cast shadows that align with a guided shadow map, extending the original DiFaReli's capabilities (best observed in our supplementary videos).

-\textbf{Shadow flag condition.} We show a novel ability to change the strength of cast shadows on FFHQ \cite{karras2019style} in Figure \ref{fig:cast_shadow}.
-We generate these results by varying the cast shadow's logit value ($c$).
-Our method can realistically remove shadows (e.g., those cast by eyeglasses or face geometry) or intensify their effects.
-Figure \ref{fig-intro} demonstrates how the direction and appearance of cast shadows can change according to a new target lighting condition (the bottom guy's chin).
+\textbf{Shadow flag condition.} We show DiFaReli's novel ability to adjust the strength of cast shadows on FFHQ \cite{karras2019style} in Figure \ref{fig:cast_shadow} by varying the cast shadow's value ($c$).
+Our method can realistically remove or intensify shadows (e.g., those cast by eyeglasses or face geometry).
+DiFaReli++ offers similar control by scaling the shadow value used to scale the shadow map (Section \ref{sec:shadowmap}), as shown in our supplementary video.